saleor/saleor-docs/docs/api/example-query.md

 title: Example Query - Making your First Call
 ---

-There are two ways of querying API.
-You can either use the cURL library, which is a low level developer's tool, or use Playground, an interactive editor from GraphQL API.
+There are many ways of communicating with a GraphQL API.
+You can use a low-level HTTP client like cURL or a dedicated client for the programming language or framework of your choice.
+The most convenient tool for testing the API and forming queries is Playground - an interactive editor, which supports features such us autocompletion, error highlighting, setting HTTP headers and instant access to API documentation in the sidebar.

+Let's take a look at an example query and mutation that you can use in Saleor GraphQL API.

 ## Example query